redis/redis-doc/topics/cluster-spec.md

 * A partition makes B not available for the majority of the cluster.
 * The previous partition is fixed, and A is available again.

-At this point B is down, and A is available again, having a role of master (actually `UPDATE` messages would reconfigure it promptly, but here we assume all get lost).
+At this point B is down and A is available again with a role of master (actually `UPDATE` messages would reconfigure it promptly, but here we assume all `UPDATE` messages were lost).
 At the same time, slave C will try to get elected in order to fail over B. This is what happens:

 1. B will try to get elected and will succeed, since for the majority of masters its master is actually down.
 It will obtain a new incremental `configEpoch`.
-2. A will not be able to claim to be the master for its hash slots, because the other nodes already have the same hash slots associated with an higher configuration epoch (the one of B) compared to the one published by A.
+2. A will not be able to claim to be the master for its hash slots, because the other nodes already have the same hash slots associated with a higher configuration epoch (the one of B) compared to the one published by A.
 3. So, all the nodes will upgrade their table to assign the hash slots to C, and the cluster will continue its operations.

-As you'll see in the next sections, actually a stale node rejoining a cluster will usually get notified as soon as possible about the configuration change, since as soon as it pings any other node, the receiver will detect it has stale information and will send an `UPDATE` message.
+As you'll see in the next sections, a stale node rejoining a cluster will usually get notified as soon as possible about the configuration change because as soon as it pings any other node, the receiver will detect it has stale information and will send an `UPDATE` message.

 Hash slots configuration propagation
 ---